vnmakarov/mir/MIR.md

     address of the va_list is not in the memory but is the memory address

+### MIR property insns
+  * These insns never generate any corresponding machine insns but can be used to a generate specialized code when lazy basic block versioning is used
+  * `MIR_PRSET` sets property of the variable given as the 1st operand to integer constant given as the 2nd operand
+  * `MIR_PRBEQ` and `MIR_PRBNE` jumps to the label given as the 1st operand if property of the variable given as the 2nd operand equal or not equal to integer constant given as the 2rd operand

 ## MIR API example
   * The following code on C creates MIR analog of C code `int64_t loop (int64_t arg1) {int64_t count = 0; while (count < arg1) count++; return count;}`